garnoth/pkclient/README.md

 OpenSSL and the pkcs11-tool will save them in PEM format which has a short ASN.1 header before the actual key.
 WireGuard doesn't know what to do with the header if it gets it.

 ### Automated method
-Run WireGuard-goHSM and use the 'wg' tool to configure the interface with the HSM, it will dump the public key from the HSM to the command-line
+Run WireGuard-HSM and use the 'wg' tool to configure the interface with the HSM, it will dump the public key from the HSM to the command-line
 	 ./wireguard-go -f wg0
 	 /path/to/modified/wireguard-tools/wg setconf wg0 /path/to/wireguard_config_with_hsm.conf